Last updated: January 29, 2025

 Cellular Signal, Historical/Interpretive Information/Exhibits, Information - Ranger/Staff Member Present, Information Kiosk/Bulletin Board, Parking - Auto, Parking - Bus/RV, Scenic View/Photo Spot, Water - Drinking/Potable, Wheelchair Accessible

-Please ask at the information desk in the visitor center for availability or check the Ranger Programs page.
+For details about programming at Muhlenberg's Brigade, please ask at the information desk in the visitor center or check the Ranger Programs page.